sasiperi/alexa-spring-boot/alexav2-spring-boot-starter/README.md

 End with an example of getting some data out of the system or using it for a little demo

-#### Creating Custom Skill Speechlet
+#### Creating Custom Skill (Intent)
-1. Starter will auto cinfigure ASK SDK for you.
+1. Starter will auto configure ASK SDK for you.
 ASK-SK v2 version modularized the intents, via handlers.
 Default implementaion the following handlers is been provided in the starter, these handlers are auto injected already, can be overridden.
-   a) CancelAndStopIntentHandler
+   1. CancelAndStopIntentHandler
-   b) FallbackIntentHandler
+   2. FallbackIntentHandler
-   c) HelpIntentHandler
+   3. HelpIntentHandler
-   d) LaunchReuestHandler
+   4. LaunchReuestHandler
-   e) SessionEndedRequestHandler
+   5. SessionEndedRequestHandler
 2. These handlers can be extended and the "handle" method can be overridden to create specific implemenation.
 3. For any custom intenets, specific to you skills, you will need to create a spring class (with @Component), that extends RequestHandler.
 Starter lib auto adds all custom handlers that are extending RequestHandler and annotated with spring @Componnet to the skills request handlers list by autowiring them.